selvapuram/statementprocessor/README.md

     * [Maven on Windows](https://maven.apache.org/guides/getting-started/windows-prerequisites.html)
 * A Unix/Linux shell environment OR the Windows command line

-From the top level directory in the statementprocessor application you can build, test and run statementprocessor service using the <tt>./run</tt> shell script , or using the <tt>refine.bat</tt> script from the Windows command line.
+From the top level directory in the statementprocessor application you can build, test and run statementprocessor service using the <tt>./run</tt> shell script , or using the <tt>compile.bat and run.bat</tt> script from the Windows command line.

 If you are working from the Windows command line you must also install a Java JDK, and [set the JAVA_HOME environment variable](http:confluence.atlassian.com/display/DOC/Setting+the+JAVA\_HOME+Variable+in+Windows) (please ensure it points to the JDK, and not the JRE) and the MVN\_HOME environment variable.
 You may need to reboot your machine after setting these environment variables.